 - healthcare and nursing

 How to get a job in Norway

-The method of application is usually similar to that in the UK; the submission of a two-page CV and cover letter, to which you'll attach copies of your references and qualifications, before attending an interview.
+The method of applying for jobs in Norway is similar to that in the UK.
+You'll submit a two-page CV and cover letter, to which you'll attach copies of your references and qualifications, before attending an interview.
 Each application should be tailored to the role and CVs and cover letters should be submitted in Norwegian, unless otherwise stated.

 Non-EEA nationals, however, must contact their Norwegian embassy to apply for a residence permit, and must apply for permanent residence after three years.